By Ashok Prasad, Founder, Niyyam

 Mutual fund investing is not just about selecting the right fund.

-- What each one actually does
+- What each strategy actually does

-- When to use them
+- When to use each one

 - How they fit into a complete financial plan